Working from home is becoming more popular, and demand for employee monitoring software tools is on the rise.

-- Remote Employee Monitoring Software: Activity Trackers
+- Employee Monitoring Software: Activity Trackers

-- Remote Employee Monitoring Software: Time Tracking
+- Employee Monitoring Software: Time Tracking

-Reasons to Monitor Employees Working From Home
+- 7 Reasons to Monitor Employees Working From Home

-Types of Remote Work Monitoring Software Tools
+The 3 Types of Employee Monitoring Software Tools

-- Time trackers.
 Time tracking apps are designed to keep track of employee time.
 Typically, employees can start and stop a built-in timer whenever they begin or end a task, or it can be automated.
 They can also add or change time retroactively.

-- Project management/task trackers.
 Project management platforms are designed to help managers organize information related to high-level projects and low-level tasks.
 They frequently involve task tracking, employee communication, and other features that revolve around getting projects done efficiently.

 For example, many project management tools also have built-in time trackers.
 For this reason, many of the tools listed below could be listed in multiple categories, but I’ve listed them in their dominant category below for organizational purposes to help you find the right tool depending on your purpose.

-Remote Employee Monitoring Software: Activity Trackers
+Employee Monitoring Software: Activity Trackers

 These are the best work from home monitoring software tools for tracking employee activity:

-ActivTrak is remote worker monitoring software with a free version that supports monitoring up to three users.
+ActivTrak is an employee monitoring software with a free version that supports monitoring up to three users.
 With it, you’ll be able to track activities like website visits and app usage, and apply content filters and other controls as well.

 Hubstaff is a remote employee monitoring software that combines screenshots, time tracking, and automated reporting to make working from home simpler (and with more accountability for employees).

 With this employee monitoring tool, each individual on your team will participate in a daily check-in, where they’ll explain the tasks they’ve completed, their current projects, and any challenges standing in the way of their productivity.

-Remote Employee Monitoring Software: Time Tracking
+Employee Monitoring Software: Time Tracking

-7. Time Doctor
+8. Time Doctor

 Time Doctor is one of the top names in the field.
 With it, you can track time automatically or manually, generate automatic reports, and track things like website and app usage (while taking screenshots to see if your employees are on task).

 Harvest is a time tracking tool that’s designed to be as easy to use as possible.
 It works with a number of project management and other styles of app on the market, and it allows you to analyze your work with intuitive reporting.
 Don’t miss these Harvest alternatives if you’re looking for similar choices!

 It allows you to track website activity and tool usage throughout the day, and gives you the opportunity to block sites you find distracting.
 It also has built-in alarms and notifications to alert you of different events.

 One of the downsides of traditional time trackers is their reliance on manual entry, but Timely attempts to automate things.
 With it, you’ll get a reliable digital record of how your team has spent their time throughout the day.

 With this tool, you’ll be able to track the time you’re spending, take screenshots, then create, send, and process invoices—all within the same platform.

 Hours is a simply named time tracking tool that allows you to keep running timers for multiple tasks at once, giving you the ability to switch between tasks easily throughout the day.

 ClickTime offers easy online timesheets and time tracking functionality.
 It works like most other types of time tracking software, giving you transparency into how your employees are working—and whether your projects are going to be on time and/or in budget.

 Designed for freelancers and people working from home, Timeneye is employee monitoring software that offers stress-free tracking.

-Created and offered by Quickbooks, TSheets is a tool designed with remote workers in mind—but it can also be used in traditional businesses.
+QuickBooks Time is a tool designed with remote workers in mind—but it can also be used in traditional businesses.
 Use it to track attendance, time expenditure, and more.

-Remote Employee Monitoring Software: Task & Project Management
+Employee Monitoring Software: Task & Project Management

 The following remote employee monitoring software solutions focus on task and project management tools.